Choosing the best VPN provider

 Have they leaked data before?

 Data breaches are regular occurrences across the whole web, wherever valuable digital data is centralized.
 VPN providers are no exception, with their potential logs of mass user traffic logs and financial records.
 Knowing whether a VPN provider has a history of data leaks requires some research.
 You can start by simply searching the VPN service provider’s name with “data leaks” and “data breaches.”
-This will give you some indication of whether companies have had their servers breached by cyber attacks in the past.

 Have they been involved in court cases?

 Many VPN services can be compelled by court order to hand over traffic logs (though they may not reveal anything about users if no logs, or minimal logs, are kept).
 Some VPNs have been or are being sued by privacy groups for violating the privacy of their users in making available or selling user data to third parties.
 Researching the legal history behind a company can give you a good picture of their true privacy commitments beyond their promotional guarantees.
+Do they use third-party security audit reports and transparency reports?
+To provide clients with increased confidence regarding their no-logs policies, some companies have their databases audited by third-party security firms.
+This can provide some public confirmation that the privacy commitments of the company are followed through on, and that there is no user traffic data on drives that would be at risk.
+Companies can also employ pin testers to audit the security of their databases against cyber attacks and data breaches.

 Are they using outdated and vulnerable VPN protocols like PPTP?